Sheikh Mujibur Rahman: International influence

 An Egyptian journalist noted that "Sheikh Mujibur Rahman does not belong to Bangladesh alone.
 He is the harbinger of freedom for all Bengalis.
 His Bengali nationalism is the new emergence of Bengali civilization and culture.
 Mujib is the hero of the Bengalis, in the past and in the times that are".
 Fidel Castro remarked that "I have not seen the Himalayas.
 But I have seen Sheikh Mujib.
 In personality and in courage, this man is the Himalayas.
 I have thus had the experience of witnessing the Himalayas".
-Mujib cited Abraham Lincoln, Mao Zedong, Winston Churchill, John F. Kennedy, Sukarno and Kemal Ataturk, Mahatma Gandhi, Jawaharlal Nehru, Suhrawardy, Subhas Chandra Bose, and A. K. Fazlul Huq as the individuals he admires during an interview with David Frost.
+Mujib cited Abraham Lincoln, Mao Zedong, Winston Churchill, John F. Kennedy, Sukarno, Kemal Atatürk, Mahatma Gandhi, Jawaharlal Nehru, Suhrawardy, Subhas Chandra Bose, and A. K. Fazlul Huq as the individuals he admires during an interview with David Frost.